superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 ![Three core considerations of Vector Search](assets/building_blocks/vector_search/bb3-1.png)

-The key takeaway from the visual above is these three corners interact to determine the design of our system.
+The key takeaway from the visual above is that these three corners interact to determine the design of our system.
 Depending on our project, we may prioritize one corner over the others.
 For example, if we're building a recommendation system for an online store, we would emphasize "real-time" interactions and "speed" to offer customers instant, personalized recommendations.

 ## Nearest Neighbor Search Algorithms:

-Scanning to calculate the similarity between vectors quickly is at Vector Search's heart.
+Scanning to calculate the similarity between vectors quickly is at the heart of Vector Search.
 Vector similarity scores encoded by your embedding model/s store valuable feature or characteristic information about your data that can be used in various applications (e.g., content recommendation, clustering, data analysis).

 ### Full Scan